-The development application seeks approval for conducting Major Events to take place at J.J.
-Kelly park, Wollongong.
+The development application seeks approval for conducting Major Events to take place at Greenhouse Park, Wollongong.
 The application is generic in nature and will provide a framework for future development applications for specific events to operate in accordance with an approved Events Management Plan and standard conditions of development consent.